 At Cecil, we take a scientific approach to nature data.

-We draw on environmental science to identify the scientific concepts that best represent ecosystems, as well as the biodiversity and services they support.
+We draw on environmental science to identify the scientific concepts [Arabatzis 2019] that best represent ecosystems, as well as the biodiversity and services they support.
 We use these concepts to select, document, ingest, and host datasets that can baseline and track change in nature at the site level across the globe.

 Below, you’ll find concept notes introducing the scientific concepts we support.
 We use these concept notes to: